scottwday/EspSoftSerial/README.md

 # EspSoftSerial
 Software serial receiver for ESP8266

+Only supports 8N1 (or 7E1 or 7O1 if you're willing to check parity yourself.)

 Uses a pin change interrupt and the CPU tick timer as a uart receiver.

 Supports up to 4 receivers